 In FY 2022, no one was subject to disciplinary dismissal for violating anti-corruption policies.

 CCC and Human Rights Training

-The CCC Hotline is available to provide consultation for and receive reports from the Chugai Group employees and other individuals regarding laws, Company rules, the CCC or related matters.
+The CCC Hotline and Chugai Speak-Up Line is available to provide consultation for and receive reports from the Chugai Group employees and other individuals regarding laws, Company rules, the CCC or related matters.
 Issues reported are investigated impartially and with strict confidentiality to find a solution while respecting the opinion of the person who made the report.

 Company rules prohibit retaliation or any other disadvantageous treatment of employees who seek consultation or make reports via the hotline.
-The CCC Hotline facilitates response to problems or other matters that are difficult to discuss and resolve in the workplace.
-The goal is to create a positive work environment by enhancing the ability of each workplace to address issues internally.
+The goal of using the CCC Hotline to respond to problems or other matters that are difficult to discuss and resolve in the workplace is to create a reassuring work environment for all employees.

-In addition, an external hotline has been set up to handle consultations and reports regarding harassment.
+In-house area counselors and an external hotline have been set up to handle issues regarding harassment.

 In addition, in accordance with the revised Whistleblower Protection Act that went into effect in June 2022, we have established “the Rules for the Protection of Whistleblowers”, establishing a contact point for inquiries from outside the company and a system to receive reports from those who have left the company within 1 year.

 Status of handling in Japan in FY 2022 was as follows.